mwilck/test-udev-rules/README.md

 **Run:** Simply run the **test-scsi-rules** script on the system to test, and collect the output file (the program prints the file name).

-## Background information
+### Test procedure

-The program downloads the modified set of udev rules from github (internet connection required), and installs them temporarily under `/etc/udev/rules.d`, where it will __take precedence over any system-installed rules__.
-If any existing files there would be overwritten, it aborts.
+The program downloads the modified set of udev rules from github (internet connection required), and installs them temporarily under `/etc/udev/rules.d`, where they will __take precedence over any system-installed rules__.
+If any existing rules files would be overwritten, the program refuses to run.

 The program tries hard to clean up after itself, even in case of errors.
 You may want to double-check the contents of `/etc/udev/rules.d` after the program has finished.

 The test procedure runs `udevadm test` for all SCSI devices it detects in the system, and stores the output.
-This procedure is repeated 3 times, for different combinations of settings for the installed rules, and in the unmodified system *before* installing the modified rules, and *after* removing them again.
-Before each run of the test procedure, `systemd-udevd` is restarted.
+This procedure is repeated 4 times, for different udev rule sets, and in the unmodified system *before* installing the modified rules, and *after* removing them again.

 ### How dangerous is this?

-This *should be safe*.
-Unless real udev events for SCSI devices occur while the test is running, the view of the system on its SCSI devices won't change, as the script itself runs `udevadm test` only.
-If real events occur during the test, while udev is using the rules to-be-tested, no harm should be done, either.
-But there are no guarantees.
+This *should be safe*, as the test script itself runs `udevadm test` only, and thus doesn't affect the running system.

+The potential risk is __real udev CHANGE events__ occuring while the test is running (unless you have 1000s of SCSI devices, the test should be finished in less than a minute).
+If this happens, the system udev daemon uses the current test rule set, and in very rare circumstances the results may differ in significant ways from previous runs.
+In the worst case, the system may use the device differently after the event (e.g. if `SYSTEMD_READY` changes).
-**USE AT YOUR OWN RISK.**
+Thus it's recommended not to do e.g. SCSI device probing while this test is running. **USE AT YOUR OWN RISK.**

-### Results
+### I want to understand exactly what this will do to my system!

+Please read the `test-scsi-rules` script.
+It just about 100 lines of shell code.

+## Inspecting test results

 At the end, you'll get a `tar.gz` file with the program output.
 Please email it to me for examination.
-The goal is to get identical results in the test procedure in all runs, in particular for `ID_SERIAL` and other `ID_xxx` variables, and for the symlinks that control how the system sees the devices.
-Some minor deviations are normal.
-For ATA devices, results will appear different in the cases with and without `sg3_utils`, because in the former case they are treated as SCSI and in the latter as (S)ATA.
-The important `ID_xxx` variables should be equal, though.
+The goal is to get identical results in the test procedure in all runs, in particular for `ID_SERIAL` and other `ID_xxx` variables.

+Use `check_results` script to get an overview over the test results.
-The `check_results` script filters the output of the test program to provide a quick summary of the differences between the test runs.
+This script filters the output of the test program to provide a quick summary of the differences between the test runs.
+It also prints explanations for some expected errors.

-## I want to understand what this will do to my system!

-That's very understandable.
-Please read the script.
-It just about 100 lines of shell code.
+### List of test scenarios

+ - **00-before:** This is just the default system configuration.
+ - **01-sysfs:** Uses the new rule set with 55-scsi-sg3_utils.rules,
+   trying to read SCSI VPD pages from sysfs if possible.
+ - **02-inquiry:** Similar to 01-sysfs, but without reading VPD pages from sysfs; sg_inq is called on the device nodes instead.
+The results should be almost identical to 01-sysfs.
+ - **03-scsi_id:** Uses the new rule set with 55-scsi-sg3_utils.rules
+   disabled, i.e. scsi_id based rules from 55-zz-scsi_id.rules
+   are in effect.
+ - **04-nosg3:** Uses the default system rule set with 55-scsi-sg3_utils.rules disabled, i.e. scsi_id based rules from 60-persistent-storage.rules
+   are in effect.
+ - **05-after:** Exactly the same as 00-before.
+Used only to make sure no changes remain after the testing ends.